500 pounds of crystal meth seized in Central Valley traffic stop; K9 credited

-A California High Patrol canine officer was involved in making one of the largest methamphetamine busts in state history last week, authorities announced on Monday.
+A California Highway Patrol canine officer was involved in making one of the largest methamphetamine busts in state history last week, authorities announced on Monday.

 On the morning of Aug.
 16, a CHP officer stopped a 2017 Land Rover on State Route 99 in Bakersfield for a “vehicle code violation,” CHP said in a news release.
 “After noticing indicators of criminal activity, the officer deployed his canine, which alerted to the odor of narcotics.”